What Is Scaffolding?

 At CTI, you undergo a 5 day Basic Scaffolding course, or 4 days for the Intermediate or Advanced courses.
 You will need suitable Personal Protective Equipment (PPE) in order to participate.

-All the courses themselves are 9 hours a day (8 hours for course work, plus 1 hour for lunch).
+The course itself is 8 hours per day.
 All of the training is done at CTI, with no offsite training – CTI has everything required onsite.
 The courses are a mixture of practical and theoretical learning.

 The scaffolding courses are not impacted by the weather.
 If there is rain, for example, the trainees will wear protective coats and continue the training, although there may be occasional breaks in order to be practical.